jjdblast/P12-Semantic-Segmentation/README.md

 #### Quantitative Results
 Training for 100 epochs results in the following loss curves:
 ![alt text][image1]
-I ran a few experiments with different learning rate schedules and varying amounts of data augmentation but the results did not change that much.
+I ran a few experiments with different learning rate schedules, varying amounts of data augmentation and changed dilation rates but the results did not change that much.
+Moreover, there was no big difference in training from scratch vs. using ImageNet weights.
 By default logs are saved to the `log` directory.
 To visualize them start tensorboard via `tensorboard --logdir log`.

 #### Qualitative Results